oroinc/documentation/user/back-office/customers/customer-groups/customer-group-price-lists.rst

    b) To add a price list, click **+ Add Price List** and select the price list in the newly added line.
 After you start typing the price list name, the list of suggestions appears.
 Press **Enter** or click the suggested value to add the price list.

    .. image:: /user/img/customers/customer_groups/pricing_pricelist_add.png
+      :alt: Adding a new price list to the pricelist section

    .. note:: The price list is appended to the bottom of the list and, initially, has a lower priority than the existing price lists.
 Adjust the price list priority if necessary and specify whether the merge is allowed (the later is shown only for the **Merge by priority** price selection strategy).